H. Policy and Procedures Applicable to Sexual Harassment and Sexual Misconduct

 Copies will be provided to the parties and to the Director of Equal Opportunity and Affirmative Action.

 A formal investigation will go forward upon the recommendation of the Director of Equal Opportunity and Affirmative Action following the preliminary investigation or upon the request of the complainant or the accused at any time.
 The appropriate procedure for a formal proceeding depends on who is being accused of harassment.

-- Once a hearing has been requested, a Panel will be formed under the procedures set out in Appendix I of the faculty handbook.
+- Once a hearing has been requested, a Panel will be formed under the procedures set out in Appendix I of the IIT Faculty Handbook.
 It is the task of the Panel to determine the facts.
 At any time in its proceedings, the Panel may decide that the complaint should be rejected as clearly unfounded.
 The Panel will be provided with written statement from the complainant and the accused and, if necessary, will interview persons with knowledge bearing on the matter, including the complainant and the accused.
 The proceedings will be kept confidential.

 - If the complaint is found to have merit, the Panel will relay its finding to the Provost who will take appropriate action (for example, a reprimand, mandatory workshop participation, apology, or invocation of the procedures for suspension or termination).
 If the complaint is found to have no merit (or if the facts cannot be established), the complaint will be dismissed.
 Whatever the outcome, both parties will be informed of the Panel’s findings and the Provost’s actions.

 - In extraordinary circumstances, the Provost or other appropriate vice president, or president, in consultation with the Provost (in the case of a student or faculty member) and the chair of the University Faculty Council (in the case of a faculty member), may at any time during the proceedings, suspend a member of the IIT community from participation in activities where there is cause to believe that serious and immediate harm to others will ensue.